300 Hiring Procedures

 325 Chair of a new department

 Chairs of new departments shall be chosen by the provost in consultation with the dean of the school in which the new department is located.
-In some cases, when the department is formed by a merger of existing departments, an external search may not be necessary, and the provost will follow the procedures detailed above for appointment or internal search.
-If an external search is conducted, the search committee shall be constituted as follows:
+In some cases, when the department is formed by a merger of existing departments, an open search may not be necessary, and the provost will follow the procedures detailed above for appointment or internal search.
+If an open search is conducted, the search committee shall be constituted as follows:

 The search committee will follow the same procedure as that detailed in section 320.